mculp/mculp/README.md

-- :telescope: I’m currently working on scaling a non-Rails Ruby project
+- :telescope: I’m currently working on scaling a non-Rails Ruby project and leading a team of engineers

 <img src="https://pbs.twimg.com/profile_banners/21530821/1624495379/1500x500">